 Recommendations

 The artistic legacy of Lynn Reynolds was forever changed by The Buckaroo Kid, the thematic layers of this 1926 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Western experiences that are just as potent.
+This list serves as a bridge to other Comedy experiences that are just as potent.

 Mulford sends Ed Harley to manage Radigan's rundown ranch.
 He makes a success of it but when called to return, he asks Radigan for a loan.
 Radigan says he can have the loan but not his daughter.
 Ed wants both.